digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/account.rst

 We are going to:

 #.
 Introduce `MyAccount`, a custom account implementation for the custodian.
-Its distinction from
+It differs from
-   the standard Daml Finance `Account` implementation is the absence of the `Lockable` implementation, making it a non-freezable account.
+   the standard Daml Finance `Account` implementation in the absence of the `Lockable` implementation, making it a non-freezable account.
 #.
 Prevent that the custodian creates old `Account` instances, by archiving its existing
    `AccountFactory`.